-When I was young one of my favourite radio programmes was the Surf Show Pick-a-Box, hosted by Bob Courtney.
-That was more than 50 years ago, but today I'd like to invite you to play the Torchguy Show Pick-a-Beam!
-The prize is finding the perfect torch for your needs and everyone who plays, wins!
+When I was young one of my favourite radio programmes was the Surf Show, Pick-a-Box, hosted by Bob Courtney.
+That was more than 50 years ago, but today I'm inviting you to play the Torchguy Show, Pick-a-Beam!
+The prize is finding the perfect torch for your needs – and everyone who plays, wins!

 What kind of beam?